cameronwebbable/NSObject-OnSteroids/README.md

 How to Use
 -----------
-- Create a new class that you'd like to map to from an API.
+- Create a new class that you'd like to map to.
 For this example, I'm going to create an object called "Book", and use the following code in .h and .m files, respectively:

 ``` objc
 //Book.h